Build your own

 We struggle to get enough vitamin D from the sun during the autumn and winter, as the sun is much less powerful and the days are a lot shorter.
 This leads to a deficiency, which can cause illness, fatigue and cause conditions like SAD.

-We checked the vitamin D levels of over 5,000 Forth customers in July 2024 and found a direct link between average levels and average daily hours of sunshine in the UK.
+We checked the vitamin D levels of over 5,500 Forth customers in February 2025 and found a direct link with average daily hours of sunshine in the UK.

 When we pair the monthly average daily sun hours from Statista with customer data, we can see there is a correlation between fewer average daily sun hours and lower vitamin D levels.
 The opposite is true for the summer months, with the highest average daily sun hours reaching 8.2 in June and June and July having the highest average vitamin D levels.